KRMananduwa/JAVA-brush-up/README.md

 ### Java Package

 A Java package organizes Java classes into namespaces, providing a unique namespace for each type it contains.
-Classes in the same package can access each other's package-private and protected members.Package in java can be categorized in two form, built-in package and user-defined package.There are many built-in packages such as java, lang, awt, javax, swing, net, io, util, sql etc.
+Classes in the same package can access each other's package-private and protected members.
+Package in java can be categorized in two form, built-in package and user-defined package.
+There are many built-in packages such as java, lang, awt, javax, swing, net, io, util, sql etc.